metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 - the sequences of the used PCR primers and the path to the input reference database `fasta <https://en.wikipedia.org/wiki/FASTA_format>`_ file and taxonomy annotation file to be formatted.

-Based on this information and using tools from *Cutadapt* [4]_ and *VSEARCH* [5]_, as well as home-made R [6]_ scripts, the pipeline first extracts the amplicon matching the used primes.
+Based on this information and using tools from *Cutadapt* [4]_ and *VSEARCH* [5]_, as well as homemade R [6]_ scripts, the pipeline first extracts the amplicon matching the used primes.
 Then, it unifies the taxonomy: in cases where the exact same amplicon is predicted for multiple taxa, it collapses together their identifiers at the genus/species.
 Above a certain number of genus/species (defined by the user when preprocessing the database), the taxonomic identifier will be replaced by a `placeholder <https://en.wikipedia.org/wiki/Placeholder_name>`_ ("gen."/"sp.").
-In all cases, the number of taxonomic identifers is indicated as well between parentheses.
+In all cases, the number of taxonomic identifiers is indicated as well between parentheses.

 Cases, where identical sequences belong to different families or above after collapsing of identifiers, are written in a dedicated file.
 Furthermore, all ranks below the rank of disagreement are replaced by an indicator of the disagreement.
 For instance::

-    # A exemple of a sequence found in two distinct families (Sphingomonadaceae/Erythrobacteraceae).
+    # An example of a sequence found in two distinct families (Sphingomonadaceae/Erythrobacteraceae).
 "Disc.Fam_Sphingomonadaceae/Erythrobacteraceae(2)" at the genus and species levels indicate this discrepancy.

     Bacteria;Proteobacteria;Alphaproteobacteria;Sphingomonadales;Sphingomonadaceae/Erythrobacteraceae;Disc.Fam_Sphingomonadaceae/Erythrobacteraceae(2);Disc.Fam_Sphingomonadaceae/Erythrobacteraceae(2)

 In addition, the pipeline formats the database and executes the pre-training required for the original *RDP* classier as well as *Decipher IDTAXA*.

-Finally, the  pipeline will make a copy of the original database as well as computing hashes of all files for traceability purposes.
+Finally, the  pipeline will make a copy of the original database as well as compute hashes of all files for traceability purposes.

 ************************************************************************
 Execution:
 ************************************************************************

 A dedicated workflow is embedded in RSP4ABM for database preprocessing.
-This workflow must be run only one time for each set of PCR primer and reference database.
+This workflow must be run only one time for each set of PCR primers and reference database.

 First, the user must retrieve a database in the right format and a *config* file must be defined.
 After that, with providing proper set up for the pipeline, (*see* :ref:`setup`), the dedicated workflow can be executed.